- Life & Money

 Rebalancing

-If you’ve done a good job with asset allocation and diversifying, then the balance of your portfolio is likely going to get out of whack over time as one sector does better than another.
+If you’ve done a good job with asset allocation and diversifying, you still have to check in on your portfolio, which may drift away from the original allocation when one asset class performs better than another.
 For instance, let’s say you wanted 10 percent of your stocks to be companies in Asia.
 If companies in Asia have a great year, those companies may now make up 15 percent of your stocks.
 In that case you’ll want to sell some of those stocks and use that money to buy more stocks (or even bonds) in parts of your portfolio that didn’t do as well.

 Either way, it’s a good idea to rebalance your portfolio at least once a year and possibly more often.
 Once you’re ready, there are several ways to invest and different types of accounts that get different tax treatment.